hudinwal/cowin_slots/README.md

 Ruby script that polls cowin server to notify availablity of vaccines.

 Enviorment:
-1. MacOS
-2. `Bundler`, to install do `gem install bundler`.
+`Bundler`, to install do `gem install bundler`.
 Details at https://bundler.io

 Steps
 1. Clone repo